osumpi/osumpi/README.md

 ## About

-OsumPi is designed to help automate things!
-OsumPi uses bakecode engine, A Service Oriented Architecture (SOA) based IoT Ecosystem Management Framework.
-Create, deploy and run services or recipes (jobs) in the ecosystem.
+`OsumPi` is designed to help automate things! `OsumPi` uses [`bakecode`](https://github.com/osumpi/bakecode) engine, A Service Oriented Architecture (SOA) based IoT Ecosystem Management Framework.
+Create, deploy and run `services` or `recipes` (jobs) in the ecosystem.
 Schedule recipes to run based on conditions to better optimize workflow.
-View and manage the ecosystem using Osum Pi (made using flutter framework) that interacts with the bakecode engine.
-This framework extensively uses MQTT messaging protocol to interact with the entities in the ecosystem and is primarily built using the dart language.
+View and manage the ecosystem using `OsumPi` (made using Flutter framework) that interacts with the `bakecode` engine.
+This framework extensively uses `MQTT` messaging protocol to interact with the entities in the ecosystem and is primarily built using the `dart` language.

 ## Installing